 The bill would also require Illinois to track and set aside public savings resulting from reductions in the state prison population.
 These earmarked funds would help finance a living wage job creation program for up to 20,000 formerly incarcerated workers.
 The SAFER Communities initiative would offer local businesses financial incentives for employing workers with conviction records into newly created high-quality jobs.

 The unemployment level among people with conviction records is nearly five times the overall national rate.
-In Illinois, more than half of all job seekers returning from incarceration are unable to obtain stable employment within eight months of release.
+In Illinois, nearly half of all job seekers returning from incarceration are unable to obtain stable employment within eight months of release.
 Those who do secure work are compensated at significantly lower rates.

 Without a pathway to opportunity, 43% of Illinoisans with conviction histories will return to prison within three years of their release.
 The rate of prison returns is correlated with both unemployment of lower wage work.
 This cycle of incarceration undermines the long term economic stability of impacted individuals, their families, and communities.
 Moreover, the current rate of reincarceration is projected to cost Illinois more than $13 billion over the next five years.